FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

 This method, compose-chain, will return the appropriate api calls to create a chain in factom.
-You must first call the "commit-chain", then the "reveal-chain" api calls.
+You must first call the [commit-chain](#commit-chain), then the [reveal-chain](#reveal-chain) api calls.
 To be safe, wait a few seconds after calling commit.

 ## compose-entry